Recently, I wrote a letter to my daughter on what I wanted to teach her about being a Christian woman.

 - #1 Way to Teach Kids About God’s Love

-Don't Miss This Free Video Teaching on How to Teach Our Daughters to Connect with God!
+Don’t Miss This Free Bible Study on How to Connect with God!

 More than anything, the most important life skill we can teach our daughters is to show them a practical way to know God through a daily quiet time.